 Site control must be signed by both parties, the customer, and by the Approved Vendor or installer.
 In projects where the Approved Vendor is the customer, such as in Community Solar, site control must be signed between the Approved Vendor and the host/owner of the installation property.
 If the Approved Vendor is the same entity as the host/owner of the installation address, only one signature from the entity is needed.
 If the site control is electronically signed using a third-party signature platform, such as DocuSign or HelloSign, there must be verifiable watermarks on each parties' signature, or the signature tracking pages must be submitted with the site control.
-If the total number of modules to be installed has changed after the customer has signed the site control, the Approved Vendor must include an updated site map with the customer's signature, or if an updated site map with the customer's signature is not possible, the Approved Vendor must include a change order form regarding the changes in the total number of modules with the site control.
+If the total number of modules to be installed has changed after the customer has signed the site control, the Approved Vendor must include an updated site map with the customer's signature is not possible, the Approved Vendor must include a change order form regarding the changes in the total number of modules with the site control.